WEBSITES ON RAISING THIRD CULTURE KIDS:

 MK Planet is the most comprehensive MK website I've found.
 It contains a blog, forums, a Facebook group, a book club on Goodreads.com to encourage MKs to connect with other MKs.
 There is a resource center with lists of clubs and organizations, support, scholarships, blogs, magazines, books, etc. They also have a store with books helpful to MKs for purchase and a calendar with conferences geared toward MKs listed.

-The International Society of Missionary Kids is a ministry of Assemblies of God churches designed to meet the needs of MKs within their organization.
-Though much of the information is specific to AOG MKs (scholarships, mission trips), the site does contain helpful information on schooling options and resources.
+The International Society of Missionary Kids is a ministry of Assemblies of God churches and is designed to meet the needs of MKs within their organization.
+Though much of the information is specific to AG MKs (scholarships, mission trips), the site does contain a helpful education resource and some other resources.

 MK2MK is a division of Campus Crusade for Christ to support MKs.
-Their website has links to some articles relevant to MKs and their parents in the resources section.
+Their website has links to books, websites, blogs, videos, podcasts, and downloads relevant to MKs and their parents in the resources section.

-"The mission of Interaction International is to be a catalyst and a resource working cooperatively in the development of programs, services and publications to provide and contribute to an ongoing flow of care that meets the needs of Third Culture Kids (TCKs) and internationally mobile families."
-To fulfull this goal, Interaction International publishes Among Worlds Magazine, a magazine for adult TCKs, and have available back issues of Interact Magazine, which addresses issues in TCK education and care, and their website has suggestions of books to use with children about TCK issues.
+Interaction International publishes Among Worlds Magazine, a magazine for TCKs and their parents, and Interact Magazine, which addresses issues in TCK education and care.
+Their website has suggestions of books and articles about TCK issues as well as a book list for internationally mobile adduces and a directory of international therapists familiar with the TCK experience.
 Additionally, they run seminars on transitioning to college, educational planning, issues related to MK care, re-entry for adults, and training those within the church who care for overseas missionaries.

 TCK World contains the research of Dr. Ruth Useem who coined the term Third Culture Kids.
 Also included on the website are teleclasses and articles, some of which require only an email address to access, others requiring a membership.